Prerequisites

 create namespace

-kubectl create namespace antares
+antareskubectl create namespace antares -

 create service account

-kubectl create sa meteorite -n antares
+meteoritekubectl create sa meteorite -n antares -

 create

-podkubectl run nginx --image=nginx -n antares
+nginxpodkubectl run nginx --image=nginx -n antares -

 create new role binding